 - Photo – the picture must be as recent as possible, preferably taken in the last 6 months.

 - Onward ticket – this is proof that you are just transiting Kenya.

 - Means of payment – the payment must be made online, but iVisa accepts multiple methods.
-Credit or debit cards are allowed, but feel free to use PayPal, Alipay, or WeChat.
+Credit or debit cards are allowed, but feel free to use PayPal if you prefer.

 Of course, once you notice that you meet the requirements, you need to fill in an application form, but that will be available online as well.
 You do not have to download, fill in, and then upload it.
 You just need to fill in a few blanks and provide some attachments.
 All visa application processes are easy with iVisa.
-There is no reason why the one for a Kenya transit visa will be any different.
-If, however, you will find something challenging, iVisa provides excellent customer support 24/7.
+There is no reason why the one for a Kenya e-Visa will be any different.
+Even though, if you find something challenging, iVisa provides excellent customer support 24/7.

 The bottom line is that there is no such thing as a Kenya transit visa on arrival.
 It is either one or the other.
-But if you need a Kenya transit visa soon, stay tuned.
-Maybe iVisa will have it live by the time of your travel.
-Should that happen, you will enjoy one of the most accessible visa application processes in your life.
+But if you need a Kenya eVisa you can now easily apply for it with iVisa.